Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Proposed Methodology

-where the structure of the input $V_k$ in the form of a matrix is as provided in (\ref{volhist}), with its dimension being $n \times H$, and which can also be flattened to form an input of length $n \times H$ at each control instant $k$.
-Since this input length can be long increasing the complexity of the network to train, while the relevant temporal relation may only be captured in a condensed history, we extract the relevant temporal correlation in a condensed form by first training an LSTM (a type of recurrent neural network that can learn the long-term dependencies in a given time series), before the lifting functions.
-Subsequent to the LSTM layer, fully connected NN (FCNN) layers are used to train for the lifting, embedding linear dynamics, and projection (see Fig.~\ref{f1}).
-LSTMs capture the time dependencies of the data using three gates, namely input gate, forget gate, and output gate as detailed in \cite{lstm}.
+where the matrix structure of $V_k$ of dimension $n \times H$ is provided in (\ref{volhist}), which can be flattened to form an vector input of length $n \times H$ at each control instant $k$.
+Since this input length can be long, increasing the complexity of the network to train, we extract the relevant temporal correlation by utilizing an LSTM (a type of recurrent neural network that can learn the long-term dependencies in a given time series).
+LSTMs capture the time dependencies of the data using three gates, namely the input gate, forget gate, and output gate, as detailed in \cite{lstm}.
+After the input LSTM layer, fully connected NN (FCNN) layers are used to train for the lifting, embedding linear dynamics, and projection (see Fig.~\ref{f1}).
 Note together the operation of the LSTM layer and the initial FCNN layer define the lifting function $\mathcal{G}(\cdot)$ as shown in Fig.~\ref{f1}.

 Once lifted to a suitable higher dimension, the linear transformation of $\mathcal{G}(V_k)$ by the Koopman operator $\mathcal{A}(\cdot)$ is an instance of another FCNN (with identity activation function) to be trained as shown in Fig.~\ref{f1}.
-Similarly, the input $U_k$ is also processed through the Koopman operator $\mathcal{B}(\cdot)$, which is yet another instance of a FCNN with identity activation function (see Fig.~\ref{f1}).
+Similarly, the input $U_k$ is also processed through the Koopman operator $\mathcal{B}(\cdot)$, which is yet another instance of an FCNN with an identity activation function (see Fig.~\ref{f1}).
 The output of these two operation is added in the lifted space to obtain $\mathcal{A}\; \mathcal{G}(V_{k})+\mathcal{B}\; U_{k}]$, which equals $\mathcal{G}(V_{k+1})$ as per (\ref{volkoopcon}).
-Finally to project to the original state-space, we utilize a decoder architecture shown in Fig.~\ref{f2}.
+Finally, to project to the original state-space, we utilize a decoder architecture shown in Fig.~\ref{f2}.